Fourier7754/AsymFormer/README.md

 ## Installation

--
+- Will be completed soon.

 ## Data Preparation
+We used the same data source as the ACNet.
 The processed NYUv2 data (.npy) can be downloaded by [Google Drive](https://drive.google.com/file/d/1YgcBRCjmkLlVukjmvkNu1A7O8bRd14Ek/view?usp=sharing).

 ## Usage

--
+- Will be completed soon.

 ## License